ComputingTeachers/subjectKnowledge/_evaluation.md

 Consent Form
 ------------

+Dear Student/Mentor

 The Subject Knowledge Audit has been reworked and reformatted to help enhance trainee teachers subject knowledge development.

 To ascertain the effectiveness of these subject knowledge audit changes a series of questionnaires and interview questions have been constructed.

 The data collected from these questionnaires, interviews and focus groups will be anonymised when reported.
+No personal identifiers will be recorded.

-You can opt out of these questionnaires, interviews and focus groups.
+You can opt out of not completing these questionnaires, interviews and focus groups.
 They are optional.

 * Student Questionnaire 1: Given at start of course
-* Student Questionnaire 2 + Student Focus Group: Given after 3 months
+* Student Questionnaire 2: Given after 3 months
+* Student Focus Group: Give after 3 months.
+The interview may be recorded to aid accurate transcription and then deleted.
-* Mentor Interview: Asked at mentor meeting during the term (3 month window)
+* Mentor Interview: Questions will be asked at mentor meeting during the term (3 month window).
+Notes will be taken about responses.
+The interview may be recorded to aid accurate transcription and then deleted.

 The questions for each of these are given in advance and are detailed in the document below.

-I consent to my data being collected and used for this study.
+I consent to my answers to these questionnaire and interview to be collected and used for this study.

 Initial Student Questionnaire